 This Prospectus has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority under Directive 2003/71/EC, as amended (the "Prospectus Directive").
 The Central Bank only approves this Prospectus as meeting the requirements imposed under Irish and EU law pursuant to the Prospectus Directive.
-Such approval relates only to the Notes which are to be admitted to trading on a regulated market for the purposes of Directive 2014/65/EU (as amended, "MiFID II") and/or which are to be offered to the public in any Member State of the European Economic Area.
-Application has also been made to The Irish Stock Exchange plc, trading as Euronext Dublin (the "Euronext Dublin") for the Notes to be admitted to the official list of Euronext Dublin (the "Official List") and to trading on its regulated market (the "Main Securities Market").
-The Main Securities Market is a regulated market for the purposes of MiFID II.
+Such approval relates only to the Notes which are to be admitted to trading on a regulated market for the purposes of Directive 2004/39/EC and/or which are to be offered to the public in any Member State of the European Economic Area.
+Application has also been made to the Irish Stock Exchange for the Notes to be admitted to the official list of the Irish Stock Exchange (the "Official List") and to trading on its regulated market (the "Main Securities Market").
+The Main Securities Market is a regulated market for the purposes of Directive 2004/39/EC.